 - Must visit places: Kalika temple, Kevada and Nagina Masjid, Lakulisa temple atop the Pavagadh hill, Fort of Pavagadh and other ruined Hindu and Jain Temples

-- Accomodation: Stay at Grand Mercure Vadodra Surya Palace.
+- Accommodation: Stay at Grand Mercure Vadodara Surya Palace.
 Their buffet, decor, central location and massages are pretty awesome.

 10. Gir National Park